ProjectValhalla/OdinMultiBootGuides/pages/odin_dual_windows_guide.md

 Furthermore, this installation may brick your device.
 Do so at your own risk!
 We take no responsibility for hardbricked devices!

+This will reset your device!
+Make sure to backup all files and configurations that you want to save

 ## What you’ll need :

 ### Hardware :

 - A Windows based computer (vm will work)

 - An **Odin-Base** (4GB RAM with 64GB Storage) or an **Odin-Pro** (8GB RAM with 128GB or 256GB Storage)

 - An 8GB or larger USB flash drive formatted to FAT32

-- A USB-A to USB-C adapter to plug the flash drive into the C port of the Odin
+- A USB-A to USB-C adapter to plug the flash drive into the C port of the Odin (if your drive doesn't have a USB-C connector)

 ### Prerequisite Software: